Sima214/SS-CE/README.md

 This library is split into several modules which can be turned ON and OFF depending on the requirements of the application you are building.

-A list of available modules:
+The list of available modules:

+- MATH
-- MODULE\_STRINGS
+- STRINGS
-- MODULE\_STRUCTURES
+- STRUCTURES

 ## Documentation